jyu0414/IOSCaptureSample-withDAL/README.md

 ## iOSMirror

 iOSMirror is a DAL plugin (Virtual WebCam) for showing iOS screen on chrome web app or other macOS applications.
-You may not use some macOS applications, because recently a part of macOS applications, including Zoom, deny third-party virtual webcam plugins.
+You may not use it for some macOS applications, because recently a part of macOS applications, including Zoom, deny third-party virtual webcam plugins.

 <img src="https://user-images.githubusercontent.com/7841984/118077541-3dc7ec00-b3ef-11eb-919c-ad58e40574d3.gif" width=50% alt="DEMO"/>